govindsahugit/Learning-NodeJS/S08-nodejs-streams-handling-data-flow-like-a-pro/01-introduction-to-streams/notes.md

-Introduction to Streams
+## Introduction to Streams

-    A stream in Node.js is a way to handle data that comes in chunks, instead of all at once.
+A **stream** in Node.js is a method for processing data piece by piece, as it arrives, rather than loading everything into memory at once.

-    Eg. Story of Zipline in village, Large(10 GiB) file transfering
+**Example:**
+Imagine transferring a very large file (e.g., 10 GiB) or the story of a zipline in a village—streams allow you to handle such data efficiently, chunk by chunk.